sezito2/Justice-Centered-Data-Design/src/index.md

 Also not a problem!
 This course assumes you know nothing and walks through the fundamentals of data collection, processing, and analysis techniques through applied cases and reflections.

+We will also take time during class to review the materials and exercises together.

 ## Major Assignments

 ### Applied Lessons / Responses (45%)